-American mental health professionals are often quite unfamiliar with aspects the ICD-10, despite its relevance to their work.
-Here is some basic information to help them.
+American mental health professionals are often quite unfamiliar with the ICD-10, despite its relevance to their work.
+Here's some basic information to help them.

 In asserting that they can share their power equally with clients, therapists mean well but are misguided.
 Here's why.

 I believe that psychotherapists are experts at interpersonal communication.
 We talk to people and, in so doing, help them have transformative conversations.